Paying for care

 You will pay a weekly contribution towards your care from your income and other savings.
-The amount is worked out by an assessment of your finances (this is explained in factsheet Paying for Care and Support Services).
-We pay the part of your weekly bill that you can’t afford, until the value of your home is reached.
+The amount is worked out by an assessment of your finances, this is explained in the factsheet Paying for Care and Support Services.
+We pay the part of your weekly bill that you can’t afford until the value of your home is reached.
 The part we pay is your deferred payment.

 Before entering into a DPA you may want to consider taking independent legal and financial advice.
 A DPA is one option to meet the cost of your care, but there may be other options available to you.

-It’s your responsibility to insure and maintain your property to habitable standard to protect the value of your property.
+It’s your responsibility to ensure and maintain your property to habitable standards to protect the value of your property.
 To help with the cost of this, you can keep up to £144 per week from your income.

-We will send you a written statement of the outstanding loan for six monthly periods ending every June and December.
+We will send you a written statement of the outstanding loan for six-month periods ending every June and December.
 We will also confirm the amount you owe within 28 days of you making a request.